 Dystopia in real time is not like the movies.
 We’ve digested so much spectacular violence we know no tender alternatives.
 Fighting feels so good.
 The characters we play on screen form dead weight on the streets and sink us in our bedrooms.
-Persistence is extractive.

-As surf buries smoothed rock, we turn the calendar page to July.
-We spread like picnics under cloudless skies.
-Our flesh a moral document scrolling out beyond politicized reach.
+As surf buries smoothed rock, we turn the calendar page to July and spread like picnics under cloudless skies.
+Our flesh a moral document scrolling beyond politicized reach.
 After all, the bottom line is always evolving.
-Sea levels have always been inconsistent.

-Ideological battles are to be taken for granted outside a schema of pursuit.
+Ideological battles are taken for granted outside a schema of pursuit.
 This adoration, a relationship of necessity, remains prone.
 A curious posture.
 Abuse is normal.
-Its purpose to feel.
-Subtly is consensual.
-Perceived as commodities, we trade.
+Its purpose is to feel.
+Subtly is weaponized.

 Auspicious tensions act as purifiers for taste, a basic sensation.
 Our judgements psychic protection.
 Didactic fracturing agitates into frothy comfort.
-Perceptions valued for ahistorical subjectivity.
-Aspirational dissent is the chorus and the bridge to —
+Perceptions gain value for their ahistorical subjectivity.

 If we listen carefully, joy is elegance reproducing itself into near future referential fits and starts.
-Inspiration a slow bleed.
+Inspiration is a slow bleed.
 Murmuring into abruptions delightful as salt penetrating unhealed wounds.
 An intimacy as ancient and poetic as opiates or fire.

 It’s familiar.
 A disguise as common as the East Bay Bridge wrapped in a nest of clouds.
 We learn early to reinforce reductionist tendencies into a path of least resistance.
 They deny rules have been written down.
 We witness endless unrequited anticipations.